-Although most people who wear a heart rate monitor focus on their heart rate during physical activity, it can also be beneficial to monitor your resting heart rate.
+Although most people who wear heart rate monitors and smartwatches focus on their target heart rate zones during physical activity, monitoring your resting heart rate can also be beneficial.

 As the term describes, resting heart rate refers to the rate at which your heart beats at rest, measured in the number of times your heart beats in a minute.